KovuTheHusky/SortVisualization/README.md

 ## Dependencies

-Any operating system (tested on Windows and OS X) that has Java 7+ installed.
+Any operating system (tested on macOS and Windows) that has Java 8+ installed.

 ## Links